A guide to overseeding and transition turf.

 Now is the time to apply your PGR.

 1 Day before seeding.

 The result is a semi-upright stolon with one leaf on it.
-This makes it easier for the seed to get down to the soil plus (more importantly) the stolons will be in better condition for the spring.
-Using some of the smaller seed variety ryegrasses will also help with the success of seeding.
+This will make it easier for the seed to get down to the soil and the stolons will be in better condition for the spring.
+Using smaller seed ryegrasses will also help with the success of seeding.

 Day of Seeding.

 Overseed in two directions.
 Drag a mat over the surface and roll if possible.
 Ensure good soil seed contact.

 The aim is to irrigate on a light and frequent basis.
 Don’t apply more than 6mm per day (this depends on the seeding date), with, for example, 3-5 irrigation events over the day.
 Don’t water past 4 pm as late irrigation will encourage disease.

 Mow the ryegrass with a cylinder mower, when it is at a height of 12-17mm.

 After the first mow, apply a starter fertilizer.
 By leaving fertilizing until after the first mow, it reduces the chances of any granular fertiliser being removed and wasted.